folterung/Foltmeter/README.md

     $scope.meterDuration= 250;

     $scope.meterConfig = {
+    selector: '#testTarget', //Selector must still be provided as of now
       colors: ['#CFD8DC', '#455A64'], //Background color and foreground color for the meter
       radii: [50, 60], //Inner radius and outer radius for the meter
       data: [100, 500, 1000], //Breakpoints for the meter e.g. 0-100 is first bar, 101-500 is second bar, 501-1000 is last bar